containedreality/containedreality/README.md

 Hello!
 I am containedreality.
 I am a programmer primarily interested in UNIX, BSD and Linux systems, though I am focused on [Debian](https://debian.org/).

-Here's some of my tools that I use if you are interested.

 I am generally interested with cybersecurity, relatively low level UNIX-like software (Init and other utils for example) , and networking.